mozilla-services/FindMyDevice/static/README.md

 ## Testing

 Right now the test suite consists of entirely functional tests that require Selenium.
 It is also required that you run Phony (`./test/phony.js`), our happy device simulator.
+A `../config-tests.ini` file has been included as a starting point for getting the test environment working with the Find My Device server.
+See project [README](../README.md) for details about running the server.

 ### Prerequisites:

   * Java JDK or JRE (http://www.oracle.com/technetwork/java/javase/downloads/index.html)
   * Selenium Server (http://docs.seleniumhq.org/download/)
-  * Copy `../config-tests.ini` to `../config.ini`.
-Customize `db.*` settings as needed.

 ### Running the tests

 Start each of these in separate terminal windows (tabs):

+  * Find My Device server running from the project root: `cd .. && ./runserver.bash`
+  * Phony: `node test/phony.js`
   * Selenium: `java -jar /path/to/download/selenium-server-standalone-2.38.0.jar`
-  * Phony: `node test/phony.js`
   * Start the tests: `npm test`

 ## Production